moodle-an-hochschulen/moodle-theme_boost_union/README.md

 With this setting, you can override Moodle's course content width without manual SCSS modifications.

+###### Medium content max width

+With this setting, you can override Moodle's default medium width without manual SCSS modifications.

 ##### Content width

 ###### H5P content bank max width